Media, Pennsylvania: 19th century

+20th century

+In 1940, the Pennsylvania guide described Media by noting that "[t]he majority of its houses, almost all built since the American Civil War, sit far back on shaded lawns and seem somewhat gloomy.
+The borough has a large and prosperous business section and a few small industrial plants; many townspeople work in Philadelphia or Chester."

 The John J. Tyler Arboretum occupies part of Thomas Minshall's original 625 acre.
 This farm and a nearby Village of Lima was used by the Underground Railroad.
 The land was donated to a public trust in 1944 by an eighth-generation descendant.
 The arboretum was started as a private collection by brothers Jacob and Minshall Painter.
 In 1825, they began systematically planting over 1,000 varieties of trees and shrubs.
 Over twenty of their original trees survive, including a giant sequoia.

 Minshall Painter was also a leader of the Delaware County Institute of Science, which was formed on September 21, 1833, with just four other members: George Miller, John Miller, George Smith, M.D., and John Cassin.
 The institute was incorporated in 1836.
 About 1850, Painter gave the institute the land where its building currently stands at 11 Veterans Square, and the building was constructed in 1867.

 In the second half of the 19th century, Media was a summer resort for well-to-do Philadelphians.
 The borough's large vacation hotels included the Idlewild Hotel (1871) on Lincoln Street at Gayley Terrace, Chestnut Grove House or "The Colonial" (1860) on Orange Street, and Brooke Hall on Orange Street and Washington Avenue (now Baltimore Avenue).
 The Chestnut Grove was used for a year by nearby Swarthmore College due to a fire on its campus.

 The West Chester and Philadelphia Railroad was built through Media on October 19, 1854.
 Electrified service was opened on December 2, 1928.
 Up to 50 trains passed through each day.
 The railroad became part of the Philadelphia, Wilmington and Baltimore Railroad and eventually the Penn Central.
 SEPTA took over operations in 1983.
 Woodrow Wilson spoke at the Media Station in 1912 during his first election campaign.
 Trolley transportation lines spread to and through Media in the 1890s and early 1900s.